-CBO projects federal debt could be highest in US history by 2048
+CBO projects federal debt could rise to a historic 152% of GDP by 2048

-Washington (CNN)A new report released by the Congressional Budget Office projects historic levels of federal debt if laws remain relatively the same.
+Washington (CNN)A new report released by the Congressional Budget Office projects that the federal debt could be as high as one and a half times the gross domestic product -- the highest in US history -- in another 30 years.

-The federal debt is currently at the highest level it has been since after World War II at 78% of gross domestic product, according to the report summary.

-The report warns that -- at this rate with the current policies in place -- by 2048, the debt could be as high as 152% of GDP.
-That would be the highest in US history.
+The debt is currently the highest it has been since after World War II, at 78% of the GDP, according to the report summary.
+The report warns that -- at this rate with the current policies in place -- the debt could rise to as much as 152% of the GDP by 2048.

 "The prospect of large and growing debt poses substantial risks for the nation and presents policymakers with significant challenges," CBO Director Keith Hall wrote in a statement about the budget outlook.

-Note: Clarification: This story and headline have been updated to better describe what would make the 2048 projection historic.